sait-lab/learn-git/git-branching.md

 >
 > This is an important point to remember: **when you switch branches, Git resets your working directory to look like it did the last time you committed on that branch**.
 It adds, removes, and modifies files automatically to make sure your working copy is what the branch looked like on your last commit to it.

 Next, you have a hotfix to make.
-Let’s create a `hotfix` branch on which to work until it’s completed:
+Let's create a `hotfix` branch on which to work until it's completed:

 ```
 git switch -c hotfix